 doc.Save("TOC.doc");

-In this example, a new Word document is created, and the DocumentBuilder class is used to insert a Table of Contents field.
-The InsertTableOfContents method specifies the heading levels to include and the use of hyperlinks for navigation.
-Once the TOC field is added, the UpdateFields method refreshes the document to populate the TOC with all available headings.
-Finally, the document is saved as a Word file that contains a fully functional and clickable Table of Contents ready for professional use.
+In this example, a new Word document is created, and the DocumentBuilder class inserts a TOC field.
+The InsertTableOfContents method defines which heading levels to include and enables hyperlinks for navigation.
+After adding the TOC field, UpdateFields refreshes the document to populate the TOC with all headings.
+Finally, the document is saved as a Word file containing a fully functional, clickable Table of Contents.

 Conclusion

-Adding a Table of Contents in Word using C# provides a powerful way to automate document structuring and navigation.
-By leveraging Conholdate.Total for .NET SDK, developers can efficiently generate and update TOCs within Word files while maintaining full control over layout and formatting.
-This automation helps produce consistent, user-friendly documents that align with modern digital documentation standards.
-Whether for business reports, educational materials, or enterprise documentation systems, this approach ensures scalability, accuracy, and professional output.
+Adding a Table of Contents in Word using C# automates document structuring and navigation.
+By leveraging Conholdate.Total for .NET SDK, developers can efficiently generate and update TOCs while maintaining full control over layout and formatting.
+This automation produces consistent, user‑friendly documents that meet modern digital documentation standards.
+Whether for business reports, educational materials, or enterprise documentation systems, the approach ensures scalability, accuracy, and professional output.